 Need WiFi access?

-- WiFi is available in all library branch parking lots, except the Keller Park Branch.
+- WiFi is available in all SJCPL location parking lots, except the Keller Park Branch.

-- E-learning workspaces are available at Western, LaSalle, and River Park branches.
+- E-learning workspaces are available at Western, LaSalle, and River Park branches with a time limit of 1 hour.

 Need a break?